Emerah/Maschine-Control/README.md

 #### Device Control Mode:
     in device mode you can:
         - select devices from the device chain. [encoder buttons: left and right]
+        - control selected device's parameters [console knobs]
+        - reset selected device to default state. [console button: 6]
+        - randomize selected device's parameters values. [shift + console button: 6]
+        - select pages of devices when more than 8 devices are present on the selected track. [shift + 4-D encoder left and right buttons]
-        - move devices backward and forward in the device chain. [shift + encoder buttons: left and right]
+        - move devices backward and forward in the device chain. [shift + console buttons 7 + 8]
         - select parameter banks of the selected device. [console buttons: 7 and 8]
+        - select rack chains is the selected device is an instrument or drum rack [4-D encoder up and down]
+        - show/hide chain devices if the selected device is an instrument or drum rack [4-D encoder click]
         - bypass/activate selected device. [console buttons: 5]
         - remove the selected device from the device chain. [shift + console button: 5]
+        - collapse/show selected device [4-D encoder click]
         - select tracks from the live set. long press on selection buttons scroll through the tracks quickly[console buttons: 1, 2, 3]
         - create new audio, return, and midi tracks [shift + console buttons: 1, 2, 3]
-        - reset selected device to default state. [console button: 6]

-        comming:
-        - randomize selected device's parameters values. [shifr + console button: 6] (NotImplementedYet)
-        - select pages of devices when more than 8 devices are present on the selected track.
-(NotImplementedYet)

 #### Information Display: